revilowaldow/IDPC-GoS-Obsidian/Organisations/Scarlet Brotherhood.md

 The Scarlet Brotherhood is an opportunistic faction.
 It seeks to cause the maximum amount of disruption with the least amount of risk.

 The Brotherhood wants to tilt the town council in its favor and install [[Anders Solmor|Anders]] as the most prominent member.
 Their first goal is to find evidence of [[Gellan Primewater]]'s involvement with the [[Sea Princes]] and implicate his participation in the slave trade.
-Such evidence is not hard to find once [[Gellan]]'s dealings with the [[Sea Princes]] are revealed.
+Such evidence is not hard to find once [[Gellan Primewater|Gellan]]'s dealings with the [[Sea Princes]] are revealed.

 The Brotherhood plans to use such accusations to increase tension in town between the [[Traditionalists]] and the [[Loyalists]], ignite a civil war, assassinate leaders on both sides, and then use Anders as a peacemaker.
 Then the Brotherhood plans to assassinate [[Anders Solmor|Anders]], frame the [[Sea Princes]], and install [[Skerrin Wavechaser|Skerrin]] as his replacement as the town's foremost leader.
 Finally, [[Skerrin Wavechaser|Skerrin]] will agitate for war and continue to help Brotherhood agents infiltrate [[Keoland]]'s towns in the south.